-“The Entrepreneurship Academy has been set up at Derby College to promote entrepreneurial skills amongst the students and to provide financial and mentoring support for those ready to set up their own business.
-We are delighted that Kayleigh is this year’s recipient and, with this support I am sure she will make a great success of her business.”
+“The Entrepreneurship Academy promotes entrepreneurial skills amongst students and provides financial and mentoring support for those ready to set up their own business.
+We are delighted that Kayleigh is this year’s recipient and, with this support, we are sure she will make a great success of her business.”

 Derby College Director of Enterprise and Innovation Louise Curd concluded;

 “The college’s Entrepreneurship Academy programme links students with employers to give them mentoring and work experience and placement opportunities to better prepare them for the world of work.
 Students across the college have also been invited to submit their business ideas to the panel and we are delighted that Kayleigh is the first to be provided with the financial and mentoring support under this new programme.
 We are particularly grateful to Flint Bishop for their long-term commitment to supporting our students as well as financially helping students like, Kayleigh and others realise their entrepreneurial aspirations.”